 Jason is a junior English and Philosophy double major from Plano, Texas.
-He joined The Eckleburg Project in Spring 2016 as a Prose Screener and moved on to become the Managing Editor in Fall 2017.
+He joined The Eckleburg Project in Spring 2016 and moved on to become the Managing Editor in Fall 2017.
 In his free time he enjoys chess, Miles Davis, and not doing the reading for class.

 This picture is actually Jason-he's a sloth.

 Reagan Spexarth is a sophomore Political Science major, English and Philosophy double minor from The Woodlands, Texas.
 Reagan joined the The Eckleburg Project as a fundraiser in January of 2017.
 She currently works as an undergraduate researcher at The Bush School, where she is researching stabilization efforts in Eastern Europe.
 She hopes to eventually use this research to pursue a Ph.D. in Political Science.
 In her free time Reagan enjoys fencing, chess, and watching Rupaul’s Drag Race when she should be studying.
 Reagan is easily enticed by poetry slams and promises of free food.

 Ashton is a junior English major and Business and New Media Art double minor from Colleyville, Texas.
 She joined The Eckleburg Project as the publicist in the Fall of 2018.
 Her ultimate dream is to finish her degree and travel the world, going wherever she can for as long as she can.
 But for now, she contents herself by imagining herself in other worlds via novels and writing stories.
 Other interests include pulling all-night movie marathons with friends, loving plants that don't love her back, and singing as loud as she can in the shower.